 How To Create A Passport Size Photo In Photoshop

-You will learn how to prepare your photo as best you can so you can submit your passport photo and get immediate approval.
+You will learn how to prepare your photo as a passport-sized photo.
 To achieve this, you must ensure the image is exposed correctly and formatted in the correct size.
 Luckily, this is a straightforward job.

 Step 1: Edit Your Photo Using Camera Raw

-To fix any exposure problems, go to Filter > Camera Raw Filter.
+First, fix any exposure problems in your image by going to Filter > Camera Raw Filter.

-To remove the background, first, enable the Object Selection Tool (W) from the Toolbar.
+To remove the background, enable the Object Selection Tool (W) from the Toolbar.

-Then, hover over your subject.
-Click to make a selection.
+Then, hover over your subject and click to make a selection.